Kruptein/planarally-docs/docs/dm/assets.md

 Last, drag the asset onto the game board.
 Your asset will now be able to be manipulated.

-## Manipulating Assets
+## Manipulating Objects

-You can move your assets by selecting the “select” tool.
+You can move your shapes by selecting the “select” tool.
-Then you can click and drag the asset.
+Then you can click and drag the shape to move.

+When the shape is selected, you may also use your arrow keys to move it.
+As the DM, holding down shift lets you move shapes through movement-blocking terrain.

+To select more than one shape, hold down ```Ctrl``` and click each shape you wish to collect.

+By default, most shapes snap to the grid.
+To temporarily disable this, hold down ```Alt```.

+To deslect shapes, press the ```d``` key.

 ![](./asset-list.png)

-Right clicking on your asset will give you a list of options.
+Right clicking on a shape will give you a list of options.
-These allow you to do specific things with your assets.
+These allow you to do specific things with your shapes.

 ### Layer

-Hovering over the “Layer” option in the list lets you change which layer you want your asset on.
+Hovering over the “Layer” option in the list lets you change which layer you want your shape on.
 For more information, check the [layers](/docs/dm/layers/) document.

 ### Move to Front & Move to Back

-These options place your asset at either the front or the back of the layers.
+These options place your shape at either the front or the back of the layers.
 This allows you to place multiple objects on the same layer but have them overlap in specific ways.

 ### Add initiative or Show initiative

-This option places the asset in the initiative menu.
+This option places tokens in the initiative menu.
 If already in the initiative menu, this will appear as “show initiative”.
 For more information, check the [initiative](/docs/tools/intiative/) document.

 ### Delete shapes

-This option deletes your asset.
+This option deletes the selected shape(s).
+You may also press ```Del``` to do this.

 ### Show properties